-Complete the following steps to upgrade the NVSRAM:
+Complete the following steps to upgrade the NVSRAM and then upgrade the firmware:

 - In the Subsystem Management window, click Storage Subsystem -> Download -> NVSRAM. - 2.
-In the NVSRAM window, go to the directory where the latest NVSRAM file resides. - Type or select the full path name of the NVSRAM file, and then click Update -> OK.
+In the NVSRAM window, go to the directory where the latest NVSRAM file resides. - Type or select the full pathname of the NVSRAM file, and then click Update -> OK. - 4.
+Click Storage Subsystem -> Download -> Firmware.